 Another advantage of increased altitude was the view that was available.
 This is a view to the south, along one of the main Bad River channels, into Georgia Bay.
 Even on this very gray day, the beauty is evident.

 The best known rapid in the Bad River is Devils Door, which provides the connector from the anchorage area to all the other cuts, river channels, bays, and rapids.
 At normal water levels, the drop from the upper level to the lower level, which is at the height of Georgian Bay and Lake Huron, is about 3 feet, resulting in a fast running and steep rapid.
 Those with high horse power dinghies can run up the rapid and access all the many channels beyond.
 Although, sometimes when the rapid is high, the high horsepower dinghies push the bow so high that it comes over the stern and the dinghy is upside down.
 In 2016, the water level was 2 feet 9 inches above normal, reducing the fall at the Devils Door to about 6 inches.
-Little enough current that the 4 hp outboard powering the Last Dance dinghy, Rubber Duck, was able to make it up steam.
+Little enough current that the 4 hp outboard powering the Last Dance dinghy, Rubber Duck, was able to make it up stream.

 Even with the higher water levels, the drop at some of the rapids was still large.
 This is a cut that fishing guides use to come back down river.
 The boats often leap airborne as they cross this drop at high speed.